Temporary data

 This section covers temporary data, which is different types of variables that you can use to store data temporarily.

-Sometimes you'll need to store some information temporarily in your application.
-They can be considered variables and are not in any permanent storage like the database, but live for as long as they are needed.
+Sometimes, you may need to store information temporarily within your application.
+These temporary values act as variables and are not stored permanently in the database—they exist only as long as they are needed.

-Bubble offers two different types of temporary data that have different properties:
+Bubble provides two types of temporary data, each with distinct properties:

 Custom states

-Custom states are reset when the page is reloaded.
+Since custom states are temporary, they reset when the page is reloaded.

 Custom states